Undecimber: Computing

 In the Java Platform, Standard Edition, the java.util.Calendar class includes support for calendars which permit thirteen months.
 Although the Gregorian calendar used in most parts of the world includes only twelve months, there exist some lunar calendars that are divided into synodic months, with an intercalary or "leap" month added in some years.
 For example, in the Hebrew calendar seven years out of every nineteen (37%) have the "embolismic month" Adar I. The constant java.util.Calendar.UNDECIMBER represents such a month.

-Accounting (called "Month 13")
+Accounting

 In accounting, a thirteenth month is sometimes used to adjust financial statements for an entire year without affecting monthly results.
 For example, an organization may wish to adjust its books to reflect the fact that some of its sales and resulting payments due from customers will not be paid.
 If an organization only does this once per year the organization can attribute these adjustments to "Month 13" so as not to inaccurately post a full year's worth of write offs to one month.